faetschi/XpenseTracker/deployment/RASPBERRY-PI.md

 ## Troubleshooting

 * **Missing Secrets?**
-    If the bot fails to start, check if you created the .env file on the Pi (cat .env).
+    If the app fails to start, check if you created the .env file on the Pi (cat .env).
 * **Update not happening?**
     Watchtower checks every 5 minutes (`--interval 300`).
 Wait at least 5 minutes after pushing.
 * **Pi Crashing?**